Okipa/laravel-stuck-jobs-notifier/docs/upgrade-guides/from-v2-to-v3.md

 The config file name has changed from `failed-jobs-notifier.php` to `stuck-jobs-notifier.php`.

-Some config variable names have changed have been made.
+Some config keys have changed.
 If you customized it, you should [re-publish it](../../README.md#configuration) and reapply your changes.

 ## Classes and exception name changes